cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 # Understand You're Not Alone

-You will get stuck a lot.
-Learning R requires grit and resilience.
+You will get stuck.
+A lot.
 Your instructor and classmates are here to help.
-Your options are clear.

 <br>